-The labyrinth at Lynn Valley United Church is the North Shore's only indoor labyrinth and will re-open to the community for individual or socially distanced small groups (single "bubble") use when safe to do so, on Mondays after Centering Prayer 8:00 pm - 9:00 pm for a contemplative candlelight labyrinth walk.
-At this time, you will be required to wear a mask before entry to the building and to wear socks; no bare feet or shoes are allowed on the labyrinth.
-Anyone feeling unwell please stay home.
+The labyrinth at Lynn Valley United Church is the North Shore's only indoor labyrinth and will re-open to the community for individual or socially distanced small groups when safe to do so, on Mondays after Centering Prayer 8:00 pm - 9:00 pm for a contemplative candlelight labyrinth walk.
+At this time, it is recommended you wear a mask, and wear socks; no bare feet or shoes are allowed on the labyrinth.

 Music on the Labyrinth returns with Lorraine Toljanich playing live every alternate Wednesday.
-This program is temporarily on hold due to the pandemic.
+This program is temporarily on hold.
 If your preference is live music with favorite hymns and some classical pieces, come and join us 1:30 - 2:30 pm when it is safe to do so.

 Should you wish to continue a labyrinth practice at home, read on for resources for finger/table labyrinths as well as full-sized labyrinths should you have space in your yard.
 Designs ranging from 3 - 15 meters.
 Another suggestion is for you to draw or print a finger labyrinth to trace with your non - dominant hand.
 Research shows that using a finger labyrinth engages your brain in the same way as walking the labyrinth and can provide some of the same benefits such as regulating blood pressure, increasing attentiveness, calm, and relaxation.

 So What is a Labyrinth?